Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 We specified the publication date as a hierarchical facet, which requires special handing if we want to query on multiple values.
 For example, if we change the value of the `publication-date` in the example above to `("1830", "1840")` eXist-db will raise an error, even though specifying a sequence of two strings as publishers was valid.
 The reason is that although multiple values for regular (non-hierarchical) facets can be specified as a sequence, multiple values of a hierarchical faced must instead be specified as an array.
 If we write `["1830", "1840"]` instead of `("1830", "1840")` (the square brackets construct an array; the parentheses construct a sequence), the query will succeed.

 The reason for this special treatment is that querying on hierarchical facets requires specifying *all* levels of the hierarchy as a *sequence*.
 For example, to select the five articles published in January 1838 we cannot specify just `"1838-01"`; we need instead to specify a facet value of `("1830", "1838-01")`, which eXist-db will understand correctly as a single hierarchical value (the January 1838 subset of the set published in the 1830s decade).
-Because sequences when specifying hierarchical facets are used to combine hierarchical levels, different non-hierarchical values must be combined as an array.
+Because sequences when specifying hierarchical facets are used to combine hierarchical levels into a single compound value, different non-hierarchical values must be combined as an array.
 For example, to retrieve the six articles published in either January 1838 (five articles) or November 1852 (one article) we write:

 ```xquery
 xquery version "3.1";